 The Department of Homeland Security – which oversees this agency – will release solicitations and information about opportunities, and contractors with a current and active System for Award Management (SAM) Registration can respond to the solicitations and bid on performing the required work.

-For more information about how we can help your business work on government contracts, including contracts with the Department of Homeland Security and with the Federal Emergency Management Agency, please complete the form below.
+For more information about how we can help your business work on government contracts, please complete the form below.